 Heini joins up immediately on the “happiest day of his life” and then there is a moment when he receives his HItler Youth uniform which I guess could bring tears to the eyes… The film flopped so probably not… as Heini is told: “(this) is the clothing of the community, of comradeship, of our ideology… It makes us all equal, and gives the same to all and demands the same from all.
 He who wears the uniform does not have desires of his own anymore, he has only to obey.” … So, don’t spill gravy on it!
 Let alone blood … Ahem.

-The film as I said was one of three which saw the well-known German film studio and production house Ufa turn towards promoting Nazism once Hitler’s regime took ownership … As I said, they flopped and the other two are largely forgotten.
+The film as I said was one of three in 1933 which saw the well-known German film studio and production house Ufa turn towards promoting Nazism once Hitler’s regime took ownership … As I said, they flopped and the other two which also featured Fascist heroes are largely forgotten.
 Previously, Ufa had been making among other things ‘mountain movies’ about the Aryan purity of living and singing among the glaciers… They also had made one of Hitler’s favourite movies The Nibelungen Saga (1924) and the masterpiece Metropolis (1925) which were both directed by Fritz Lang (1890-1976 stroke).

 Director Billy Wilder, who fled Nazi Germany, wrote a few scripts for Steinhoff, and said he was: “A man without any talent.
 He was a Nazi, even a hundred percent one.
 But there were also many Nazis who had talent.
 I wouldn’t say that Leni Riefenstahl didn’t have talent … But I say about Steinhoff, that he was an idiot, not because he was a Nazi, but also a bad director.”
 Meanwhile popular German actor Hans Albers (1891-1960 internal bleeding) described Steinhoff as “the greatest arsehole of the century” and actor Otto Fischer (1915-2004) described him as “browner than Joseph Goebbels and blacker than Heinrich Himmler”.
 Bon Voyage and happy flight Hans Steinhoff…